lplath/Minilab_Bitwig_Extension/README.md

    - Linux
    `~/Bitwig Studio/Extensions`
 2. Update the device mapping by going to `Settings > Device > Reset`.
 This only needs to be done once.
-3. Select the correct memory slot by selecting Pad 9-16 and then pressing Shift + Pad 8.
+3. Select the correct memory slot by selecting the Pad 9-16 button and then pressing Shift + Pad 8.